ComPlat/Thermosimfit/Paper/Readme.md

 The analysis of a large number of optimizations in combination with several repetitions in the wet laboratory can be found in MeasurementSimulationVariance.

+## Versions

+The analysis located in DecentFitParameterVariance, LocationSpread, MeasurementVariance, Sensitivity, and Regions are conducted with tsf V.0.2.
+The code can be found here: https://github.com/ComPlat/Thermosimfit/releases/tag/v.1.2

+The code of the GlobalAnalysis and LocationSpread was conducted using tsf.
+V0.3 and the code can be found here: https://github.com/ComPlat/Thermosimfit/releases/tag/v.1.3